bepes-code/arduino_school_automation/README.md

 ## Thanks
 Thanks to
-@Rtrebla 44 to the developemnt of the arduinos
+@RTrebla to the developemnt of the arduinos
-@Uri to bla bla bla
+@Uriii14 to bla bla bla
 Thanks to electronoonbs, for the idea of the code who send the arduino information to the dabase
 ## Other information